openstack/charm-ops-sunbeam/doc/concepts.rst

 deployed on Kubernetes.
 For the rest of this document when a charm is referred to it is implied that it is a Charmed Operator framework charm on Kubernetes.

-It general a charm interacts with relations, renders configuration files and manages services.
+In general a charm interacts with relations, renders configuration files and manages services.
 Sunbeam Ops gives a charm a consistent way of doing this by implementing Container handlers and Relation handlers.